wreedb/UDLaunch/README.md

 -   An absolute path, E.g. when the executable is not in your path

+# Installing

+Head over to the [releases](https://github.com/wreedb/UDLaunch/releases) page and download __ the the latest pre-compiled binary.
+Alternatively, you can build it from source with __ the instructions below __

 # Building

 The only dependency needed to build UDLaunch is the [V](https://vlang.io/) compiler.